The Currents of Space: Plot summary

 Rik also learns that he was born on the planet Earth, which is now radioactive.
 He suggests that Earth was the planet where humanity first originated, but this hypothesis remains controversial.

+Interpretations

+The book has often been seen as Asimov's comment on race and the USA's past.
+But with differences of skin-colour reversed:

+"The Currents of Space is best seen as Asimov’s take on race relations in the United States as of the early 1950s, before the rise of the Civil Rights movement...

+"Asimov doesn’t really bother to hide his reliance on history here, any more than he did in the Foundation series.
+He even calls our attention to it by making the inhabitants of Florina fair-skinned and red-haired—paler by far than the inhabitants of most other planets, including Sark.
+To drive home the point, an official of the Interstellar Bureau of Spatio-analysis (IBS) who is trying to locate the missing Spatio-analyst is noted as being from the planet in the galaxy with the darkest average skin color and wooly hair."

+"Asimov has the cotton plantations of North America in mind when describing conditions in Florina but has cunningly reversed the complexions of master and servant.
+On Florina, lighter-skinned people do the work, and darker folk enjoy the wealth which is produced."

 Science

 When Asimov wrote the book, the cause of novae was unknown.
+His idea was that it was caused by a star switching from the Proton–proton chain to the CNO cycle.
+This is not the cause, and stars like the Sun are too small to fuse hydrogen that way.
 There are real 'currents of space', but they have nothing to do with the matter.

 Reception

 Galaxy reviewer Groff Conklin described the novel as "one of Asimov's lesser efforts, but still considerably above the average space opera".
 The magazine's Floyd C. Gale told readers "Don't miss" it and the other Empire novels.
 Anthony Boucher and J. Francis McComas found The Currents of Space an advance from Asimov's previous work and described it as "first-rate entertainment [that] is so much more adroitly plotted than Asimov's previous ventures in this vein that it stands up as an intricate and constantly surprising spy-suspense story."